 I’ve taught many people in Birmingham how to drive over the course of 2 to 3 weeks and just having that extra bit of time makes all the difference.

 Take a 5 day course and you could end up as bad at driving as the driver in this video!
 See more videos like this on my YouTube channel

 Why choose me for intensive driving lessons in Birmingham?

 I live in Birmingham, grew up here and have been doing intensive driving courses in Birmingham since 2006.

 There are many companies offering intensive courses who are really just agencies.
 The school you apply to sometimes doesn’t exist, as odd as that may sound.
 They just contract out work to instructors and charge them an introduction fee.
-There are also many instructors that aren’t used to doing intensive courses and just don’t structure their lessons correctly.

 I’ve taught hundreds of intensive driving courses in Birmingham since 2006, so many I’ve lost count.
 I know the driving test centres, examiners and all the test routes.
 I know how to do an intensive driving lesson course safely as well as quickly.

 Theory test and driving test information